-- 3.4 High quality design lies at the heart of our plans to grow and expand Tower Hamlets, helping to ensure it remains one of the most dynamic and attractive parts of London.
-We are seeking to achieve excellence in the quality of our buildings and spaces which befit Tower Hamlet's location within the heart of London and its world-class urban environment.
-The purpose of this policy is to outline the key elements of high quality design so that we create buildings, spaces and places that are sustainable, accessible, attractive, durable and well-integrated into their surroundings and are sensitive to the character of the area, contributing to a high quality of life and well-being. - 3.5 The character and places of the borough are described in more detail in sections 2 (setting the scene) and 4 (delivering place-making) of the plan and other relevant studies (e.g. Tower Hamlets Urban Structure and Characterisation Study). - 3.6 Parts a to c provide detailed guidance to ensure that the design and layout of new development is considered in the wider context and is sensitive to the existing character and identity of the area, taking account of the opportunities to improve health and well-being. - 3.7 Part d offers a sustainable approach to buildings which are valued or capable of being reused. - 3.8 Part e refers to views which are locally distinctive and which residents, workers and visitors of the borough recognise and value.
-In particular, development proposals will need to take account of the views identified in policy D.DH4 and shown on figure 7. - 3.9 Part f seeks to ensure that new development (including materials and finish) is designed and built as robustly and durably as possible to support its users and reduce the need to make additional alterations following construction, particularly where it is associated with family living, social housing and specialist accommodation.
+- 3.4 Delivering Hhigh quality design lies at the heart of our plans to grow and expand Tower Hamlets, helping to ensure it will help to ensure that Tower Hamlets remains one of the most dynamic and attractive parts of London.
+We are seeking to achieve excellence in the quality of our buildings and spaces which befit Tower Hamlet's' location within the heart of London and its world-class urban environment.
+The purpose of this policy is to outline the key elements of high quality design so that we create buildings, spaces and places that are sustainable, accessible, attractive, durable and well-integrated into their surroundings and that are sensitive to the character of the area, thus contributing to a better high quality of life and well-being. - 3.5 The character and places of the borough are described in more detail in sections 2 (setting the scene) and 4 (delivering place-making) of the plan and other relevant studies (e.g. Tower Hamlets Urban Structure and Characterisation Study). - 3.6 Parts a to c provide detailed guidance to ensure that the design and layout of new development is considered in the wider context and is sensitive to the existing character and identity of the area, taking account of the opportunities to improve health and well-being. - 3.7 Part d offers a sustainable approach to buildings which are valued or capable of being reused. - 3.87 Part e d refers to views which are locally distinctive and which residents, workers and visitors of the borough recognise and value.
+In particular, development proposals will need to take account of the views identified in policy D.DH4 and shown on figure 7. - 3.98 Part f e seeks to ensure that new development (including materials and finish) is designed and built as robustly and durably as possible to support its users and reduce the need to make additional alterations following construction, particularly where it is associated with family living, social housing and specialist accommodation.
 Planning applications (including temporary permissions) will need to include technical information regarding materials and finishes to demonstrate their longevity, quality and relationship to the local context.

-- 3.10 Part g seeks to ensure that buildings and spaces are designed to be convenient for a wide range of users, including wheelchair users, elderly people with reduced mobility and families with young children.
-Buildings and spaces should be designed to be adaptable and flexible from the outset, enabling them to respond to the changing needs and lifestyles of the occupier and allow for a variety of uses over time. - 3.11 Part i highlights the importance of integrated sustainable solutions to managing climate change and maximising opportunities to make more efficient and prudent use of energy and waste in line with policies S.SG2 and D.SG4. - 3.12 Part j seeks to promote the provision of open spaces in the borough and recognises their importance for the health and well-being of the local community as well as their contribution to biodiversity and landscape (as set out in part h).
+- 3.109 Part g f seeks to ensure that buildings and spaces are designed to be convenient for a wide range of users, including wheelchair users, elderly people with reduced mobility and families with young children.
+Buildings and spaces should be designed to be adaptable and flexible from the outset, enabling them to respond to the changing needs and lifestyles of the occupier and allow for a variety of uses over time. - 3.10 Part h of the policy will be considered against the objectives set out in the Tower Hamlets Local Biodiversity Action Plan in line with policy D.ES3. - 3.11 Part h i highlights the importance of integrated sustainable solutions to managing climate change and maximising opportunities to make more efficient and prudent use of energy and waste in line with policies S.SG2 and D.SG4. - 3.12 Part j i seeks to promote the provision of open spaces and water spaces in the borough and recognises their importance for the health and well-being of the local community as well as their contribution to biodiversity and landscape (as set out in part h g).